adarnimrod/template/README.rst

 The following Jinja filters were added:

+- :code:`combine`: Merges 2 dictionaries with the 2nd overriding the 1st.
+  Returns the result.
 - :code:`to_yaml`: Convert to yaml (requires the :code:`yaml` package
   specifier).
 - :code:`from_yaml`: Convert from yaml (requires the :code:`yaml` package